It’s easier than ever before to start an online business even without any formal education or business experience.

 As an affiliate marketer, you earn a commission when you promote someone else’s product.
 You can do this with information products like ebooks, video series, membership sites, etc., you can earn up to 50% in commission sales, and there are relatively low barriers to entry.
 You can become an Amazon affiliate and earn with the Amazon Associates program.
 To be successful, you need a knowledge of SEO in copywriting, but that is relatively easy to learn with a bit of research online.

 Affiliate marketers often use various marketing strategies, including SEO, social media, blogging, and pay per click ads to generate traffic and sales.
 If you’re not familiar with any of these, it can be a good idea to hire an SEO consultant to help you as you are starting an online business.
 This way, you can take your time as you learn the skills yourself.

 If you’ve got an idea, chances are there is a business online already that you can use to make money with their affiliate programs.
 Once you get one business up and running, you might want to explore other affiliate marketing programs in different niches to increase your earning potential.

 Take a look at all of the local businesses in your area.
 Chances are, the majority of them would love to get more customers but don’t know how to do it.
 You come in and help them work on Facebook Ad or Google Ad campaigns to increase their business.
 Many small business owners are willing to pay for help learning about and managing pay per click ads.

 6. Digital Marketing

 As digital content and digital marketing demand continue to grow, many businesses can’t afford a full digital marketing department.
 As such, they reach out to digital marketing firms.
-Start your own just by taking some online courses on digital marketing.
+Start your own just by taking some free online courses on digital marketing.

 7. Search Engine Optimization